inmbolmie/elfacun/MANUAL.md

 Only "rapid" and "classic" games are supported on the Lichess board interface.
 The "blitz", "bullet" or "correspondence" games cannot be played on Elfacun and won't be shown on the module, even if you start a game on another interface.
 Also only the "standard" chess games are supported.

-For example, to configure the first button to lauch a rated 10+0 game as rando color you will configure in _settings.txt_:
+For example, to configure the first button to lauch a rated 10+0 game as random colour you will configure in _settings.txt_:

     lichess.mode.X.time=10
     lichess.mode.X.increment=0
     lichess.mode.X.color=random
     lichess.mode.X.rated=true

+__Note that after September 2024, non-random coloured challenges are no longer supported by Lichess, so if you configure a non-random coloured challenge it will be launched as a random-coloured one.__

 If you pressed one button but don't want to launch the challenge, simply press a different button to cancel.